yw746/hello-github/readme.txt

 git is distributed version control system.
 Git is free software under the GPL.
-Git is quick AND simple
+Git is quick AND simple.